edxu96/RexNet/docs/PhD/README.md

+---
+for: GitHub/edxu96/RexNet/docs/PhD
+author: Edward J. Xu
+date: April 17, 2020
+---

-# PhD Proposal: Reservation-Based Exchange Market to Match Stochastic Supply and Demand
+# `PhD Proposal` Intermediated Forward Exchange to Match Stochastic Prosumptions: Reservation-Based Limit Order Market and its Intermediary-Like Participants

-- keep the main text short
-- relate the project to what they have done
-- reference letter
-- can share a detailed discussion with you if interested

-## What is RexNet and Why
+## What is RexNet

 Small-scale producers/consumers (__prosumer__) prefer selling/purchasing on a tariff to fluctuating prices in the wholesale market, so their participation is mediated by retailers, who take risks and profit from premiums.
 This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and perishability.
 These features further prevent the application of unorganized markets and most of organized markets.
 Disposal of food inventory and backup electricity generations increase average costs.